Many people are told they have “mild celiac disease,” but this raises a lot of questions:

 - If the biopsy is read as positive for celiac disease-it is positive.
 The grade doesn’t matter.
 The treatment is the same: a lifelong gluten-free diet.

 - The severity of external symptoms is not an indicator of how much gluten you can eat.
-If you have been diagnosed with celiac disease, the amount of gluten is safe.
-Mild external symptoms do not mean you are “gluten sensitive.”
+If you have been diagnosed with celiac disease, NO amount of gluten is safe.
+Mild external symptoms do not mean you are “gluten-sensitive.”
 It is still celiac disease.

-- When possible, please seek out celiac specialists to get more comprehensive and accurate care
+- Please seek celiac specialists to get more comprehensive and accurate care when possible.